SilverMarkA/SilverMarkA/README.md

-- Hi, I’m Mark A Silver
+- Hi, I’m Mark A Silver.
-- I’m interested in data science as it pertains to fintech and cryptocurrency
+- I’m interested in data science as it pertains to fintech and cryptocurrency.
 - I’m currently learning Python, SQL, Solidity, Web3.js, and Node.js.
 I use PyCharm, Ganache, Sublimetext, and Heroku to support my studies.
 - I’m looking to collaborate on projects that benefit others financially.
 I am interested in drafting code for exchanges, platforms/UIs, mortgages and loans, insurance (health,   life, etc.), and wills (simple, joint, and living).
 - You can contact me here or on LinkedIn (https://www.linkedin.com/in/mark-s-ab9199211/).